return to Natural Dog Health Remedies

 Death is generally due to cardiac arrhythmias, hyperthermia, or respiratory failure.

-If you notice that your dog has just eaten some chocolate, or if your dog is showing early signs of chocolate poisoning and you think he has consumed some chocolate (you may see telltale signs such as bits and pieces of chocolate wrappings on the floor), induce vomiting immediately.
+If you notice that your dog has just ingested chocolate, or if your dog is showing early signs of chocolate poisoning and you think he has consumed some chocolate (you may see telltale signs such as bits and pieces of chocolate wrappings on the floor), induce vomiting immediately.

-After your dog has vomited, give him granular activated charcoal.
-Mix five heaping teaspoons of granules in one cup of water.
-The dosage is 1 teaspoon for dogs under 25 pounds and 2 teaspoons for dogs over 25 pounds.
+To a cup of water, add five heaping teaspoons of activated charcoal.
+(Dosage: 1 teaspoon for dogs under 25 pounds and 2 teaspoons for dogs over 25 pounds.)

 If you are in the USA, you may also want to call the ASPCA Animal Poison Control Center hotline (888-426-4435) for help.